canjs/canjs/index.md

 ## Examples

-Examples of canJS.
+Examples of CanJS.

 ## Why CanJS

 There are a lot of libraries out there and it can be difficult to pick the one that's right for you.
-In our (no so, but should be) humble opinion, the technology in CanJS is simply the best.
+In our (not so, but should be) humble opinion, the technology in CanJS is simply the best.
 It strikes a balance between:

  - Size